michel-medema/chuffed-caching/README.md

 * [engine.h](./chuffed/core/engine.h) Several class members and methods have been added that are used to keep track of subproblems, add them to the cache when encountering a conflict, and search the cache for dominating subproblems.
 * [engine.cpp](./chuffed/core/engine.cpp) The search loop has been modified to use the cache to search for dominating subproblems.
 The backtracking function has been adjusted so that it adds subproblems that have been fully explored to the cache.
 The solve method checks caching support for all constraints that occur in a problem.
-* [init.cpp](./chuffed/core/init.cpp) The functions that initialise the propagators have been moved to the top to ensure that [check why].
+* [init.cpp](./chuffed/core/init.cpp) The functions that initialise the propagators have been moved to the top to ensure that fixed variables are correctly propagated.
 A block has also been added to initialise the cache.
 * [options.h](./chuffed/core/options.h) Several options related to caching have been added.
 See below for more details.
 Lazy and learn default to false.
 * [options.cpp](./chuffed/core/options.cpp) Added cases to parse the caching options.
 * [propagator.h](./chuffed/core/propagator.h) Added a Boolean value that indicates whether the propagator supports caching along with functions to enable and check caching support.
 These are convenience methods that make it easier to identify propagators for which caching support has not been added, which is needed to ensure that the solver does not run with such propagators while caching is enabled, as that may result in incorrect behaviour.
 * [stats.cpp](./chuffed/core/stats.cpp) Included caching-related stats, including the maximum memory consumption of the solver.
-* [int-var.h](./chuffed/vars/int-var.h) Enable INT_DOMAIN_LIST???
 * [arithmetic.cpp](./chuffed/primitives/arithmetic.cpp) The Abs propagator now extends the `CachingConstraint` class (which is a subclass of the `Propagator` class).
 Times, TimesAll, and Divide have been converted into an `EquivalenceConstraint`.
 Min2 has been turned into a `DominanceConstraint`.
 * [binary.cpp](./chuffed/primitives/binary.cpp) BinGE and BinNE have been converted into an `EquivalenceConstraint`.
 * [bool.cpp](./chuffed/primitives/bool.cpp) Boolean variables are added to the engine and special Boolean propagators are created for caching purposes.